J2c-ashwani/Twinmind/README.md

 ## 🌟 Overview

-TwinMind is a cutting-edge AI platform that creates personalized digital twins capable of thinking, conversing, and behaving like their human counterparts.
-Using advanced personality modeling and GPT-4o, TwinMind analyzes 30 carefully crafted questions to build a comprehensive psychological profile, enabling truly authentic AI conversations.
+TwinGenie is a cutting-edge AI platform that creates personalized digital twins capable of thinking, conversing, and behaving like their human counterparts.
+Using advanced personality modeling and GPT-4o, TwinGenie analyzes 30 carefully crafted questions to build a comprehensive psychological profile, enabling truly authentic AI conversations.

 ### Key Highlights